Geometry of Nonrelativistic string: Introduction

-Consider a theory invariant under the Poincare transformations in the Minkowski space.
-An interesting correspondence is unveiled by localizing symmetry transformation parameters of a theory under the Poincare group of transformations in the Minkowski space.
+.2cm In this connection it may be mentioned that we have proposed a method of generating NRDI.
+The algorithm is as follows: Consider a theory invariant under the Galileon transformations in the Euclidean space.
+An interesting correspondence is unveiled by localizing symmetry transformation parameters under the Galileon group of transformations in the flat limit of Newton-Cartan space.
 Fields would transform formally in the same way but the derivatives transform differently as the parameters now are no more constants.
-The symmetry is regained when appropriate gauge fields are included which transform appropriately.
-These transformation of the fields have one to one correspondence with the vielbeins and spin connections of the Riemann Cartan manifold.
-The theory thus emerges is the famous Poincare gauge theory (PGT) \footnote{Of course the target of PGT was to provide a quantum theory of gravity which is so far unachieved.}.
-Naturally, one would like to apply the idea of PGT to the non relativistic arena.
-In the non relativistic problem, as we have pointed out already, the metric is degenerate.
-The gauging of symmetry approach seems to be an elegant and robust method for coupling different matter theories with the curved back ground produced by gravity.
-This was first demonstrated for the nonrelativistic Schroedinger field in \cite{BMM1} which resolved the paradoxes in the treatment of the same problem elsewhere \cite{SW}.
-Soon the connection of the localisation process with the emergence of the Newton - Cartan geometry was shown \cite {BMM2} and extension of the algorithm to include external electromagnetic interaction was presented \cite{BMM3, BMM1}.
-Finally the gauging of the symmetry approach was formalised as Galilean gauge theory (GGT) \cite{BMM1}.
-Note that the Galilean symmetry is inbuilt in the algorithm of GGT.
-This new theory is suitable for the purpose due to the following features:
+The symmetry is regained when appropriate gauge fields are included which transform properly.
+These transformation of the fields have one to one correspondence with the transformations of the vielbeins and spin connections of the Nerwton - Cartan manifold.
+The method is inspired by the well known Poincare Gauge theory \cite{Uti} and hence named as Galileon Gauge theory (GGT) \cite{BM4}.
+This theory was proposed in \cite{BMM1} and \cite{BMM2} to addressed a paradox arrising from Son and Wingate's \cite{SW} seminal paper.
+The formal structure of GGT was subsequently extended to include the gauge fields successfully \cite{BMM3}.
+Meanwhile, simultaneously the theory was applied to explain the interaction of electron in the Chern Simon model \cite{frad} and the nonrelativistic nature of the Horava-Lifshitz geometry \cite{Ho}.
+Thus in this way a compact theory of achieveing NRDI was developed which was christened as Galileon Gauge theory, for reasons we have just discussed.
+Hence forth the GGT has been applied to numerous problems in the domain of the nonrelativistic theories including the motion of particles (with and without spin), fields etc in the nonrelativistic backdrop \cite{BMN1}-\cite{Bn} . {\bf {However one important system that is string or higher branes is yet to be treated by GGT.
+So this is one motivation to under take the present project.}}

+.5cm {\bf{ The motivation just mentioned was enhanced hundredfolds by the results from the nonrelativistic string \cite{bag1}\cite{bag} ,the essence of which is the inadequacy of Newton-Cartan spacetime in describing the string motion.}} There conclusion was to generalized the Newton-Cartan algebra so that the stringy motion can be described.
+However note that the standard Newton-Cartan algebra was found to be appropriate for nonrelativistic particle etc. So the stringy extension should go to the standard Newton-Cartan by compactifing the string.
+Such an analysis is yet to be done.
+Meanwhile it is really a singular fact that the test object (here string) changing the geometry. {\bf{Naturally one would be eager to know what happens when we use the GGT algorithm.
+In this paper we have also address this point.}}